kform-dev/choreo-examples/hello-world/README.md

 choreoctl server start choreo-examples/hello-world/
 ```

-The choreoserver support a version controlled backend but we dont explore this in this exercise.
+The choreoserver support a version controlled backend (git) but we don't explore this in this exercise.

 ```json
 {"time":"2024-09-30T19:26:06.771564+02:00","level":"INFO","message":"server started","logger":"choreoctl-logger","data":{"name":"choreoServer","address":"127.0.0.1:51000"}}